Baddies (TV series)

-The series' success resulted in the spin-off Baddies Gone Wild (2025), which featured an entirely new cast and a format reminisicent to Bad Girls Club.
+The series' has since spawned a spin-off called Baddies Gone Wild (2025), which featured an entirely new cast and a format reminiscent to Bad Girls Club.

 Development

 Talks for a potential reboot of Bad Girls Club came about in early 2019 when Natalie Nunn announced that a reunion special was in the works.
 The reunion initially included Nunn, twin sisters Gabrielle and Danielle Victor from Season 8: Las Vegas, Christina Salgado and Erika "Lucci Vee" Jordan from Season 9: Mexico, Raquel "Rocky" Santiago and Shannon Sarich from Season 10: Atlanta, Sarah Oliver from Season 11: Miami, and Jada Cacchilli from Season 12: Chicago.
 The plan also included Tanisha Thomas from season 2, despite production disputes with Nunn.

 The reunion was initially developed for release on the online platform OnlyFans, with uncensored material made available for a particular price.
-The Victor sisters and Jordan eventually quit revealed that Nunn was scamming fans, and were replaced by Tiana Small from Season 11: Miami, who later exited the project.
+The Victor sisters and Jordan eventually quit, revealed that Nunn was scamming fans, and were replaced by Tiana Small from Season 11: Miami, who later exited the project.
 In December 2020, Cacchilli, Nunn, Oliver, Salgado, Santiago and Sarich appeared together on an episode of The Conversation to confront their issues surrounding the OnlyFans project.

 After the former Bad Girls were featured in The Conversation, it was announced that the Baddies series was picked up and in production.
 On February 14, 2021, Zeus Network released a teaser trailer for Baddies ATL, which would reunite several former Bad Girls Club cast members.

+Episodes

+Nine seasons have aired as of 2026: Baddies ATL (2021), Baddies South (2022), Baddies West (2023), Baddies East (2023–24), Baddies Caribbean (2024), Baddies Midwest (2024–25), Baddies Africa (2025), Baddies USA: Chapter 1 (2025–26), and Baddies USA: Chapter 2 (2026).